Chris Rix

-Christopher Charles Rix (born May 1, 1981) is a former American football quarterback.
-Rix is also widely known as a coach and sportscaster.
+Christopher Charles Rix (born May 1, 1981) is an American sportscaster and former college football player.
+He played quarterback for the Florida State Seminoles.

 Early life

 Chris Rix was born and raised in upstate New York.
 He is of Filipino, German, and Irish descent.
 Rix was primarily raised by his father Christopher Carroll Rix, after his mother died from cancer in 1989 when Rix was 7 years old.
-After his mother's death, Rix and his father moved to Seattle, WA and lived there from 1989–1995.
+After his mother's death, Rix and his father moved to Seattle, WA and lived there from 1989 to 1995.
 Prior to entering high school, Rix and his father moved to Southern California to be closer to his family.

 Chris Rix attended both Bishop Amat Memorial High School and Santa Margarita Catholic High School, graduating in 2000.

 College career

 Chris Rix is the first and only four year starter at quarterback (2001–2004) in the school's history, having played under Bobby Bowden.
-Chris Rix went 0-5 against Florida State University's rival, the University of Miami Hurricanes.
-Despite a severe ankle injury suffered early during his senior season, Rix ranks second in every major passing category at FSU.
+Rix ranks third in every major passing category at FSU.
 During Rix's career at Florida State, the Seminoles claimed three Atlantic Coast Conference (ACC) titles and appeared in four straight bowl games.

 Rix had his most successful season in 2003 when he passed for 3,107 yards and 23 touchdowns.
 He ranks second in school history in passes attempted, completed, and touchdowns thrown.
 Rix missed the 2003 Sugar Bowl after he overslept and missed an exam while sleeping in his car in a handicap parking spot, subsequently causing him to be disciplined by sitting him for that year's final game.

 Rix was named the Atlantic Coast Conference (ACC) freshman of the year, and he is the first, and only, four-year starter in Florida State history.
 His loyalty to Coach Bobby Bowden was the key factor in his decision to forego entering the NFL draft after his Junior year.